-- Unless you really know what you’re doing, avoid spending money on pay per click advertising.
+- Unless you really know what you’re doing, avoid spending big money on pay per click advertising.

-- Don’t invest time in any online marketing strategy that doesn’t inherently make sense to you.
-There’s far too much jargon, smoke and mirrors to be fooled by.
+- Don’t invest time or money in any online marketing strategy that doesn’t inherently make sense to you.
+There’s far too much jargon and smoke & mirrors to be fooled by.

 Start attracting high quality leads right now by:

-- Writing 500 words on the last home you built.
+- Write 500 words on the last home you built.
 Include any special features, the location and how you met the expectations and wishes of the owners.